Six Ages 2: Lights Going Out

 Reviews

-- Six Ages 2: Lights Going Out is a worthy sequel that expands on the rich storytelling and gameplay mechanics of its predecessor, providing a deeper and more immersive experience.
+- Six Ages 2: Lights Go Out is a worthy sequel that expands on the narrative and gameplay of its predecessor, providing a rich and immersive experience in a beautifully crafted world.

 - Some players feel that the game lacks player agency and can become repetitive, with limited choices leading to a feeling of being railroaded through the narrative.